 - Cystic fibrosis, which is most common in people with a Caucasian, European, or Ashkenazi Jewish background.

-- Sexually transmitted diseases (STDs) during pregnancy have been linked to miscarriage, premature birth, low birth weight, and stillbirth.
-Many doctors routinely test for the sexually transmitted diseases gonorrhea and chlamydia.
-If test results show that you have an STD, your doctor will discuss treatment with you.
+- Sexually transmitted infections (STIs).
+STIs during pregnancy have been linked to miscarriage, premature birth, low birth weight, and stillbirth.
+Many doctors routinely test for the sexually transmitted infections gonorrhea and chlamydia.
+If test results show that you have an STI, your doctor will discuss treatment with you.

 eMedicineHealth Medical Reference from Healthwise